 Having always dreamt of traveling the world, Lisa studied abroad in Argentina, Brazil, and France before graduating from college.

-Traveling through beautiful countries, and experiencing different cultures with her husband and kids, continues to be one of her greatest passions.
+Traveling through beautiful countries and experiencing different cultures with her husband and kids continues to be one of her greatest passions.

 After earning a business degree from the University of Oregon, Lisa worked in sales before pursuing a career in mortgage banking.

-When asked why she launched a blog which encourages writer’s to share their marital experiences, she answered, “because understanding firsthand how someone has overcome a challenge or why their marriage is thriving, has always been more impactful to me than just being told what to do ever has.”
+When asked why she launched a blog that encourages writer’s to share their marital experiences, she answered, “because understanding firsthand how someone has overcome a challenge or why their marriage is thriving, has always been more impactful to me than just being told what to do ever has.”